Axione-Community/horus/doc/database.md

     - `parse-hex-be`: parses the hexadecimal string as a numeric value in big-endian order.
     - `extract-int` or `extract-float`: extracts a numeric value from a string.
 For example: "Rx level: -12.5 dBm" returns -12.5 as a float.
     - `fmt-macaddr`: formats the `OctetString` value as a mac-address
+    - `extract-regex:<regex-with-group>`: extracts substring that matches the first sub-group of the provided regular expression in RE2 format (https://github.com/google/re2/wiki/Syntax)

 - For numeric values:
     - `div-<divisor>` or `div:<divisor>`: divides the retrieved value by the divisor, a float number.
     - `mul-<multiplicator>` or `mul:<multiplicator>`: multiplies the retrieved value by the multiplicator, a float number.
     - `ln` and `log10`: calculates the natural and base-10 logarithm of the input value.

+ It is possible to chain multiple post processors provided that the output type of the previous matches the input type of the next.

 ## measures table